Nonprofits I Support

 1% for the Planet

-The 1 to 1 Movement is based out of San Diego and headed up by Jonathan Zaidman, a good friend of mine.
-They really get sustainability and are truly unique in their means to affect positive environmental and social change.
-They exist to inspire and simplify sustainability in daily life.
-They’re helping each person find their own way to save the world and do this both through education and engagement.
+The 1 to 1 Movement was based out of San Diego and headed up by Jonathan Zaidman, a close colleague of mine during my first five years of transitioning to a more sustainable life.
+They really get sustainability and are unique in their strategy to affect positive environmental and social change.

 Falling Fruit